 Generally, yes.
 Although Medigap policies are sold through private insurance companies, they're standardized and regulated by state and federal law.
-For example, a Plan B purchased through an insurance company in New York will offer the same coverage as a Plan B purchased through an insurance company in Texas.
-All you have to do is decide which plan that you want to buy.
+For example, a Plan B purchased through an insurance company in New York will offer the same coverage as a Plan B purchased through another insurance company in New York, or through an insurance company in Texas.
+All you have to do is decide which plan offered in your state you want to buy.

 However, even though the plans that insurance companies offer are identical, the quality of the companies that offer the plans may be different.
 Look closely at each company's reputation, financial strength, and customer service standards.
 And check out what you'll pay for Medigap coverage.
-Medigap premiums vary widely, both from company to company and from state to state.
+Medigap premiums vary widely, both from company to company and from state to state, even for the same plan.
 You can find a tool on the Medicare website, medicare.gov, that will help you compare Medigap policies offered in your area.
 You can also visit this website to find other important information on how Medigap policies work with Medicare.Does everyone need Medigap?

 No. In fact, it's illegal for an insurance company to sell you a Medigap policy that substantially duplicates any existing coverage you have, including Medicare coverage.
 You don't need a Medigap policy if you join a Medicare Advantage plan or a private fee-for-service plan, or if you qualify for Medicaid or have group coverage through your spouse.